danielfoehrKn/kubeswitch/docs/kubeconfig_stores.md

 This is because the default `~/.kube` directory contains a bunch of other files that have to be filtered out and thus slowing down the search.

-To do this, create a `switch` alias via `--Kubeconfig-path` pointing to this directory or setup the kubeconfig path in the `SwitchConfig`.
+To do this, create a `k8ctx` alias via `--Kubeconfig-path` pointing to this directory or setup the kubeconfig path in the `K8ctxConfig`.